 Chip Heath,1 co-author of Made to Stick, conducted an experiment at Stanford University to demonstrate the impact of storytelling on memory and persuasion.
-He asked some of his students to deliver to their classmates a 1-minute speech on the issue of non-violent crime in the US.
+He asked some of his students to deliver a one-minute speech on the issue of non-violent crime in the US to their classmates.
 He then asked the listeners to rate the speakers based on their delivery and persuasiveness.